AerialRobotics-IITK/interiit_11.0/README.md

 make
 ```

 You should find the executable `ocam` inside `build` now.
-Run the following to open ocam_ros driver with ros pipeline.
 Check the file of ocam using `ls /dev/video*`, check that it's the same in `./pose_ocam/src/main.cpp` as `devpath`.
 If not, change it and run the script again.
 Otherwise, to run pose estimation through oCam-1CGN-U, or any of the similar series,

 ```bash
 ./pose_ocam/build/ocam